webboilerplate/web-boilerplate/README.md

 ```

 ##start development:
-Web Boilerplate will always care about installing newsest dependencies.
+Web Boilerplate will always check if your package.json has changed and will automatically install all new dependencies if there are any.
+If you work on a project in a team this might help you a lot ;)

 ```bash
 npm start